Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Introduction

 \section{Introduction}

 Stochastic simulation is one of the most widely used analytic tools in operations research.
-It provides a flexible mean to approximate complex models and to inform decisions.
+It provides a flexible means to approximate complex models and to inform decisions.
 See, for instance, \cite{law1991simulation} for applications in manufacturing, revenue management, service and operations systems etc. In practice, the simulation platform relies on input models that are typically observed or calibrated from data.
 These statistical noises can propagate to the output analysis, leading to significant errors and suboptimal decision-making.
 In the literature, this problem is commonly known as input uncertainty or extrinsic uncertainty.

-This paper concerns the quantification of input uncertainty.
 In conventional simulation output analysis where the input model is completely pre-specified, the statistical errors come solely from the Monte Carlo noises, and it suffices to account only for such noises in analyzing the output variability.
 When input uncertainty is present, such an analysis will undermine the actual variability.
 One common approach to quantify the additional uncertainty is to estimate the variance in the output that is contributed from the input noises (e.g., \cite{song2014advanced}); for convenience, we call this the \emph{input variance}.
-Input variance can be used to identify models that are overly ambiguous and flag the need of more data collection.
-It also provides a building block to construct valid output confidence intervals (CIs) that account for combined input and simulation errors (e.g., \cite{cheng2004calculation}).
+This quantity acts as an uncertainty measure which, when added together with the Monte Carlo variance, gives rise to the overall variance in the outputs.
+A refined decomposition of input variance across multiple input sources can be used to identify models that are overly ambiguous and flag the need of more data collection (e.g., \cite{song2014advanced}).
+Input variance also provides a building block to construct valid output confidence intervals (CIs) that account for combined input and simulation errors (e.g., \cite{cheng2004calculation}).
+Motivated by its central role in quantifying input uncertainty, this paper aims to study the efficient estimation of input variance.